kgoutsos/devicehive-portable-server/README.md

-﻿Portable version of devicehive server which can be run on armhf or x86_64 machine.
+﻿Portable version of the DeviceHive server which can be run on armhf or x86_64 machine.

-Doesn't require anything to install on target machine.
-Just run ./start.sh in _build dir and have fun!
+No installation required on the target machine as long as the server is built.

-#Dependencies:
+#Dependencies
 sudo apt-get install libc6-dev-armhf-cross cpp-arm-linux-gnueabihf gcc-arm-linux-gnueabihf zlib1g-dev zlib1g-dev:armhf

 There is might be a need to install zlib1g-dev:armhf manually if you need armhf support.
 To do it, type: